Alan-s-Speakeasy/speakeasy/frontend/README.md

 ## Some Comments

-- To login, please use: `username: ATAI, password: 2021`;
+- To login as a human: `username: human1, password: human1`; To login as an admin: `username: admin1, password: admin1`

 - Each page is implemented as a component in [`./src/app/`](https://gitlab.ifi.uzh.ch/ddis/Lectures/atai/speakeasy/-/tree/main/frontend/src/app);